Gautam Bhatia (lawyer): The Horizon

-Sequel to The Wall, it was published by HarperCollins in October 2021.
+A sequel to The Wall, titled The Horizon was published by HarperCollins in October 2021.

+The Sentence/The Fifth Inflection

+A separate novel, The Sentence was published by Westland Books in 2024.
+It won the 2025 Ignyte Award for Best Adult Novel.

+In October 2025 Saga Press announced that a worldwide edition would be published in 2027 under the name The Fifth Inflection.

 Columns

 Bhatia is a regular columnist for multiple Indian news-media outlets.
 His writes and edits analysis of constitutional law and the Supreme Court of India on the Indian Constitutional Law and Philosophy Blog.
+He is also the co-ordinating editor of Strange Horizons, a weekly magazine of and about speculative fiction.